rockstor/rockstor-doc/multiple_appliances.rst

    :align: center

 From the Appliances popup, clicking on an appliance's ip will open it's web-ui.
-Besides the convenience, adding an appliance is necessary inorder to replicate shares to it.
+Besides the convenience of management, adding an appliance is necessary inorder to replicate shares to it.